COVID-19 POLICY FOR IN-PERSON CONCERTS AND EVENTS

 We do not anticipate any show cancellations due to COVID-19 this season, however if in-person events were to be shut down by state or county mandate, tickets cost for any cancelled shows will be returned to the buyer.
 If a show is rescheduled, tickets will be honored for the new date.

-By purchasing tickets for a Franke Center event, you acknowledge that there is some risk of COVID-19 infection inherent in any public gathering and absolve The Franke Center for the Arts (MCCT, Inc.) of liability for any COVID-19 infection or resulting illness that may occur.
+By purchasing tickets for a Franke Center event, you acknowledge that there is some risk of COVID-19 infection inherent in any public gathering and absolve The Franke Center for the Arts (MCCT, Inc.) of liability for any COVID-19 infection and the resulting illness or complications that may occur.

 To request a copy of The Franke Center’s full COVID-19 preparedness and response plan, please email executive director Jacob Gates at [email protected]

 Thank you for helping us keep our doors open and our community safe!